yift/jawk/book/src/getting_started.md

 ```

 ## Output
 By default the output will be a single line JSON for each valid value in the input.
-On can change this to CSV, raw text, consise JSON or pretty JSON.
+On can change this to CSV, text, or other styles of JSON.
+For more details see [the command line help](help.md).
 ### Example
 Running:
 ```